DangerN/AR-game/README.md

 # AR-game
+  This is a simple augmented reality game which utilizes a single sheet of A4 paper and a smartphone(preferably newish.)
+  If you do not already have markers, please print out [this](https://github.com/DangerN/AR-game/blob/master/docs/AR-game%20peices.pdf) .pdf and cut along the dotted lines.
 ## How to play
 1. The goal is to get all five markers to display a blue cube.
 2. Markers advance stage based on their position relative to other markers.
 Stage is represented by color.
 The stages are: